garydunkerley/screenplayGen/README.md

 # screenplayGen
-A simple implementation of colly to scrape screenplays from television shows and a fork of GPT-2 with Dockerfiles modified.
+A simple implementation of colly to scrape screenplays from television shows and a fork of GPT-2 with modified dockerfiles.

 After cloning the repository, you can construct the docker image by navigating into the gpt-2 folder and running